 On the other side of the country, Kokanee is a popular beer brewed in BC.

 Microbreweries are prevalent across Canada, especially in British Columbia and Ontario.
-These breweries, sometimes referred to as "craft" breweries, brew smaller batches of beer for local distribution.
+These breweries sometimes referred to as "craft" breweries, brew smaller batches of beer for local distribution.
 Microbreweries have come to represent an alternative, more experimental approach to brewing that does not pander to mass tastes.
 Beer lovers, when in Canada, should ask the waitress, bartender or beer store clerk for microbrew recommendations.

 American vs Canadian Beer

 Canadians like to crow about the stuff they do better than Americans.
 After all, in Canada, we are for the most part overshadowed by and possibly insecure about our neighbors to the south.
 One area in which Canada excels is beer production.
-The consensus among Canadians is that their beer is more full-flavoured and less "watery" than U.S. beer.
+The consensus among Canadians is that their beer is more full-flavored and less "watery" than U.S. beer.

 Part of Canada's sense of beer superiority has to do with the belief that Canadian beer has a higher alcohol content than American beer.
 In fact, American and Canadian beers are comparable in alcohol content; however, the way the alcohol is measured in the two countries is different resulting in American beer labels listing a lower number.
 Both American and Canadian beer have alcohol by volume percentages between 4% and 6% (for every 100 ml of beer, between 4 ml and 6 ml is alcohol).

-Where to Buy Beer in Canada
+Where to Buy Beer

 Alcohol can be purchased at wine and beer stores, which are regulated and operated by each province or territory.
 In all cases except Quebec, alcohol sales are done through specially designated stores (eg. The Liquor Control Board of Ontario (LCBO) or The Beer Store in Ontario).
 Quebec, Canada's most European and more liberal province, allows the sale of beer and wine at convenience stores and supermarkets.